 Interested in finding your family's past?
 We are a family history group covering the Bromsgrove and Stourbridge areas, with links to many local and family history researchers in Worcestershire and across the Midlands.

-The December 2013 issue of Bromsgrove Briefing is now available.
+The February 2017 issue of Bromsgrove Briefing is now available.
 Mike Fisher previews this month's meeting and presents a round-up of the latest genealogy news.
 Click here to download.

 You can read previous newsletters in our archive.

 The 2016 edition of The Bromsgrove Rousler, local history magazine, published by the Bromsgrove Society, contains articles on Bromsgrove history and is available via local outlets or online, priced £2.50.